Christian Heinrich Erndel: Family

 Erndel's wife, Dorothee Salome, died in the Schloßgaße in Dresden and was interred in the Catacombs of the Frauenkirche on 7 September 1755.
 She was 48 years old and had been a widow for more than 21 years.
 The couple had no children.

 Career

 Education

-A year and two months after his father's passing, Christian Heinrich Erndelius Dresdensis graduated on 16 November 1694 at Wittenberg University.
+A year and two months after his father's death, Christian Heinrich Erndelius Dresdensis graduated on 16 November 1694 at Wittenberg University.
 Thereafter, he studied at Altdorf University, from which he graduated in 1699.
 On 10 February 1700 Erndel's Leipzig University dissertation, written in Latin, Dissertationem De Usu Historiae Naturalis Exotico-Geographicae In Medicina, Consensu Inclytissimae Facultatis Philosophicae Lipsiensis, Ad d.
 X. Februarii A.R.S.
 M.DCC.
 Publicae Eruditorum Censurae subiicit, Christianus Henricus Erndl/ Dresdensis ...
 Respondente Daniele Kießling/ Budissa-Lus. was published.
 In Leipzig, on 23 September 1701, he read pro loco for admission to the Faculty of Medicine: Disp. med. ex veneno salutem sistens.
 Thereafter, he graduated.